Breeding Cycle Tracking. Without the Mental Load.

 They don't connect to everything else

-A calendar reminder doesn't link to the animal's record.
-It doesn't show you which females will overlap.
-It doesn't calculate forward to whelping dates.
-It doesn't warn you about conflicts with planned vacations or shows.
+A calendar reminder doesn't link to the animal's record, show you which females will overlap, calculate forward to whelping dates, or warn you about conflicts with shows or travel.

 Learns from history